Virtual Workshop: Cell State Transitions: Approaches, Experimental Systems and Models

 Sara Wickström Max Planck Institute for Biology of Ageing, Germany

-The deadline date for applications is 28 August 2020.
+The deadline date for applications has now passed.

 We offer 10 places for early-career researchers (PhD, postdocs and PIs in the first 3 years of their first appointment) to attend our virtual Workshops along with the our invited speakers.
 Please complete the application form and attach a one page CV and an abstract.
 PhD and postdoc applicants should include a letter of support from their supervisor

 All attendees are expected to actively contribute to the Workshops by asking questions at presentation sessions and taking part in discussions.